Helpful Videos, Blogs, and Posts

 • “Memory” of nearly 70,000-word context enables extended conversational threads and improved analysis of longer texts.

-• Highly regarded for creative writing and poetry.
+• Highly regarded for writing.

 • More pleasant user interaction compared to ChatGPT.